NativeScript/docs-v7/docs/start/cli-basics.md

 However, if you’re not absolutely committed to an editor, or if you’re looking to try something new, the NativeScript team recommends using Microsoft’s Visual Studio Code to develop your NativeScript applications.
 Here’s why.

-- Visual Studio Code is open source.
-- Visual Studio Code has excellent support for TypeScript, which you’ll be using heavily as you code Angular apps in this tutorial.
+- Visual Studio Code has excellent support for [TypeScript](https://www.typescriptlang.org/), which you may wish to use as an alternative to JavaScript for your NativeScript development.
 - Visual Studio Code gives you the ability to debug JavaScript and TypeScript code directly in your editor.
 The NativeScript team maintains an official [NativeScript Visual Studio Code extension](https://www.nativescript.org/nativescript-for-visual-studio-code) that enables step debugging for NativeScript apps.
 - Visual Studio Code is a fast, modern editor that Microsoft [updates frequently](https://code.visualstudio.com/updates/).
 - Visual Studio Code is available for Windows, macOS, and Linux.
 - Visual Studio Code is backed by Microsoft; therefore, you can feel confident that the editor will continue to be supported in the future.

-If you do choose to [try Visual Studio Code](https://code.visualstudio.com/), let’s look at a few tips & tricks you might find useful as you develop NativeScript apps.
+If you do choose to [try Visual Studio Code](https://code.visualstudio.com/), let’s look at one tip you might find useful as you develop NativeScript apps.

 ### Tip #1: The `code` command